Closure & Strike-off of Companies (FTE Route)

-If your company is no longer operational and you wish to close it in a legally compliant manner, opting for the Fast Track Exit (FTE) under Section 248 of the Companies Act, 2013 is the most efficient way.
-Our expert team at Advisorate ensures a smooth and hassle-free strike-off process, minimizing compliance burdens while ensuring full regulatory adherence.
+If your company is no longer operational and you wish to close it in a legally compliant manner, opting for the FTE strike-off route under Section 248 of the Companies Act, 2013 may be suitable.
+Advisorate provides documentation support, filing preparation, and status tracking while ROC review and final approval remain subject to the relevant authority.

 Eligibility for Strike-off Under Section 248